pete-machine/torchbricks/README.md

 print(outputs.keys())
 ```

-All modules are added as entries in a regular dictionary, and for each module we 1) specify a name - the dictionary key -
+All modules are added as entries in a regular dictionary, and for each module we 1) specify a name
 2) if it is trainable or not (`BrickTrainable`/`BrickNotTrainable`) and 3) input and output names.

 Finally, bricks are collected in a `BrickCollection`.
 A `BrickCollection` has the functionality of a